KieronKretschmar/MentorGG_SituationOperator/README.md

 **FileSystem**
 - `EQUIPMENT_CSV_DIRECTORY` : Relative path to the directory containing the equipment .csv files.
 Defaults to `/app/data/equipment`.
 - `ZONE_RESOURCES_DIRECTORY` : Relative path to the directory containing the zone resources files.
 Defaults to `/app/data/zones`.

 [\*] *Required*

+## Situations - Discussion
+For each implemented or planned Situation, an issue will be created in GitLab.
+This issue serves as a place for discussion and collection of feedback regarding the issue.

+## Analysis - Workflow

+Messages with instructions to analyze matches are consumed from a rabbit queue, and roughly the following steps are exectued:
+- A `MatchDataSet` is fetched from redis.
+- All implemented types of Situations are extracted by looking for patterns in the `MatchDataSet`.
+- These situations as well as some metadata about the match are stored in the SituationDatabase.
+- A Report is sent to DemoCentral.

+## Accessing Data

+Endpoints serve data from the SituationDatabase.

 ## Monitoring / Prometheus